When you only have 3 days in Paris, you need to get your Paris itinerary just right.

 Obviously, the Luxembourg Gardens are most impressive in the spring and summer, but they’re worth visiting regardless of time of year: the gardens feel distinctly Parisian and are a joy to visit.

-The Luxembourg Palace sits to one side, and be sure to stop by to admire it!
+The Luxembourg Palace sits to one side, and be sure to stop by to admire it.

-Simply pick up some Parisian staples (a baguette with cheese and fruit, perhaps?) and bring it into the gardens to eat.
+Simply pick up some Parisian staples (a baguette with cheese and fruit, perhaps) and bring them into the gardens to eat.

 During your 15-minute walk over from Sainte-Chapelle, a slightly longer route will also take you by the Pantheon if you’d like to stop by.

 Walk toward the Louvre via St. Germain.

 Head to the Louvre through St. Germain, one of the most classically Parisian neighborhoods.

 As you explore, you’ll pass by some beautiful boutiques, great restaurants, and gorgeous architecture.